 Are you trying to think of a way to include a special moment in your wedding ceremony to honour your mums?
 How about Last Kiss before the First Kiss?

-After you have made your wedding vows and exchanged wedding rings, just before the pronouncement and your First Kiss as a married couple, your Celebrant invites your mums to come forward and stand next to you, and (guided by your Celebrant (hopefully me!), your mum gives you a kiss (and/or you give your mum a kiss - or you could go over to your mums (either way it's always an emotional moment and makes happy memories and great photographs...
+After you have made your wedding vows and exchanged wedding rings, just before the announcement and your First Kiss as a married couple, your Celebrant invites your mums to come forward, or you could go over to where they are.
+Guided by your Celebrant (hopefully me!), your mum gives you a kiss (and/or you give your mum a kiss) - either way it's always an emotional moment and makes happy memories and great photographs...

 (Image by Anna Hardy Photography)

-"And now Ladies and Gentlemen, it is time for _______ and _______'s last kiss before they are pronounced as husbands together.
+"And now treasured guests, it is time for _______ and _______'s last kiss before they are pronounced as husbands together.

 ___ and his mother, ___ and ___ and his mother ___, will now offer this kiss.

 These mother's lips were the first to kiss them after they gave them life and brought them into this world.
 And today, a mother's love - together with their blessings - will be first to send them on their way to their new life together.